My client hasn’t paid me, what now?

 Why your client isn’t paying you

-With our expertise and experience, dealing with every sort of debt imaginable, we have found there are 3 reasons why your client isn’t paying you:
+With our expertise and experience, in dealing with every sort of debt imaginable, we have found there are three reasons why your client isn’t paying you:

 - They do not have the money

 - They are not happy with the product/service

 - They would prefer to spend the money they owe you on something else

 More often than not, it is the latter.
 Unfortunately, many clients would much rather spend your money elsewhere within their own company than pay you.
 You could be left waiting weeks, even months for a past due invoice to be paid and often you will not receive payment at all.

 If you are faced with this situation, instruct DCBL to recover what you are owed.
 We remove the frustration and stress caused by non-payments, leaving you to focus on growing your business and providing a quality product/service to the clients who do pay.